Code-Institute-Submissions/Touchdown/README.md

 - **Reset Button:** Reloads the page (User is reminded via an alert that progress will be lost)
 - **Start Game Button:** starts the game
-- **Replay Button:** Replays the current sequence at a cost of 5 points.
+- **Replay Button:** Replays the current sequence (User is reminded via an alert that the replay will a cost -3 points.)
 - **Play Action Cards:** Each card represents a different play option in American Football; Kick, Pass, Run and Rush.
 The cards will flash in a randomised sequence.
 Starting at one and building up to 10.

 **Status information**